function gtag(){dataLayer.push(arguments);} gtag('js', new Date());

 Available responsible-use tools may include:

-• deposit controls
+• Voluntary deposit controls.

-• session reminders
+• Active session reminders.

-• account pause options
+• Temporary account pause options.

-• self-exclusion features
+• Long-term self-exclusion features.

 Getting Started with Horse Racing Betting

-A typical starting flow may look like this:
+A typical starting flow looks like this:

-3. Browse available races
+3. Browse the available race cards.

 Frequently Asked Questions

-Is horse racing betting based on chance or skill?
+1. Is horse racing betting based on chance or skill?

-Are odds fixed or variable?
+2. Are odds fixed or variable?

-Is live betting available on every race?
+3. Is live betting available on every race?

-Can I bet on international races?
+4. Can I bet on international races?

-Does live market suspension mean something is wrong?
+5. Does live market suspension mean something is wrong?

-Is horse racing betting suitable for everyone?
+6. Is horse racing betting suitable for everyone?

 Responsible Gambling Notice